jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 If we want to send multiple sets of parameters, such as insert multiple records in the table, we can pass a **list of dictionaries** to `Connection.execute()` and send multiple parameter sets.
 The SQL statement will be executed once for each parameter set.

+### Committing Data

+You might have noticed the absense of the **COMMIT** statement from the SQLAlchemy logs.
+If we want to commit some data, we need to explicitly call [`Connection.commit()`](https://docs.sqlalchemy.org/en/20/core/connections.html#sqlalchemy.engine.Connection.commit) inside the block.

 Let's update the `execute_insert_query()` to invoke `Connection.commit()`.

 ```py